XertroV/MarketcoinWhitepaper/README.md

 * requirement to add tx and location in altcoin blockchain is sufficient since the PoW was done (altcoin block has hash <= diff); does it allow miners to manipulate market since altcoin block will probably produce marketcoin block too? marketcoin reference to current block *cannot* be a block it was simultaneously generated with?
 (Edit: not sure exactly why I thought this was an issue; not positive it is).

-* Mining attack
+#### Mining attack and mitigation

 * Include hash of tx in Altcoin merkle root; but not in the block.
 In the block is a conflicting tx that spends the output, also in merkle root.
 By including conflicting tx there is a doublespend and those coins cannot be redeemed.
 * Trade Matched; Miner waits to include block with conflicting tx and hash of the finasation tx in merkle tree; Broadcasts broken solution to marketcoin network; confirming the transaction.
 * Perhaps miners are asked to validate all trades on altcoin network; not just in merkle tree but also in block.
 Connect to altcoind armory style?
 * So BTC/MKC miners check bitcoin blocks for tx finalisations to ensure they really are there.
 Do not accept block as valid if inconsistancies detected?
 * Blocks from all altcoins kept for 24 hours?
 288 blocks: the cutoff?. **MIGHT JUST WORK**

+#### Altchain forks

-* How then to deal with Altcoin chainforks? and if bitcoin blcok in marketcoin is detected as invalid miners of OTHER currencies will still build on the block.
-Although BTC/MKC miners could detect the invalidity, LTC/MKC miners would not, and will build on the invalid block.
+How then to deal with Altcoin chainforks? and if bitcoin block in marketcoin is detected as invalid miners of OTHER currencies will still build on the block.
+Although BTC/MKC miners could detect the invalidity, LTC/MKC miners would not, and will build on the invalid block. *Validation rules included for every merged currency* - lots of hardforks maybe?

-* How much trash can someone put in the merkle tree?
-How likely is it for an random hash to be in the merkle tree?
+How much trash can someone put in the merkle tree?
+How likely is it for an random hash to be in the merkle tree? [probably not a worry, see solns above]

-* Dynamic block requests?
+Dynamic block requests?
 Can you request LTC block through MKC network?
-Perhaps.
+Need to be able to in order to validate tx's from all networks

 ## Proof-of-Work Chain (blockchain)